chianti-atomic/ChiantiPy/docs/source/quick_start.rst

 there seems to be a significant temperature dependence to the ratio, even though both are formed near 4.e+5 K.

 A new keyword argument **keepIons** has been added in v0.6 to the bunch and the 3 spectrum classes.
+It should be used with some care as it can lead to very large instances in the case of a large number of ions, temperature, or densities.

 ::